(This post was originally posted in 2021, but I’ve recently updated it for 2022!)

 Where: 100 E. Northwestern Avenue, Philadelphia

-This year’s theme of the Scarecrow Design Contest is Heroes.
-Walk around the beautiful grounds, vote for your favorite scarecrow, and if you’re there before October 11, you can also see the Harvest Trains in the Garden Railway.
+This year’s theme of the Scarecrow Design Contest is Spooky Scarecrows.
+(Photo above is from 2021.
+I’ll update if we make it over this year!)
+Walk around the beautiful grounds, vote for your favorite scarecrow, and if you’re there before October 10, you can also see the Harvest Trains in the Garden Railway.
 My kids also love to play in the Fairy Woods area, where there are baskets of natural items for kids to make little fairy homes that you leave behind for the fairies.
+I have a whole post about Morris Arboretum (some is summer specific but not all) HERE.

 Go to a Festival